yoctoproject/poky/documentation/ref-manual/variables.rst

       shipped, see the ":ref:`ref-features-machine`" section.

    :term:`MACHINE_FEATURES_BACKFILL`
-      Features to be added to :term:`MACHINE_FEATURES` if not also present in :term:`MACHINE_FEATURES_BACKFILL_CONSIDERED`.
+      A list of space-separated features to be added to :term:`MACHINE_FEATURES` if not also present in
+      :term:`MACHINE_FEATURES_BACKFILL_CONSIDERED`.

       This variable is set in the ``meta/conf/bitbake.conf`` file.
 It is not intended to be user-configurable.
-It is best to just reference the variable to see which machine features are being backfilled for all machine configurations.
-See the ":ref:`ref-features-backfill`"
+It is best to just reference the variable to see which machine features are being :ref:`backfilled <ref-features-backfill>` for all machine configurations.
-      section for more information.

    :term:`MACHINE_FEATURES_BACKFILL_CONSIDERED`
-      Features from :term:`MACHINE_FEATURES_BACKFILL` that should not be backfilled (i.e. added to :term:`MACHINE_FEATURES`) during the build.
-See the ":ref:`ref-features-backfill`" section for more information.
+      A list of space-separated features from :term:`MACHINE_FEATURES_BACKFILL` that should not be :ref:`backfilled <ref-features-backfill>` (i.e. added to :term:`MACHINE_FEATURES`) during the build.

+      This corresponds to an opt-out mechanism.
+When new default machine features are introduced, machine definition maintainers can review (`consider`) them and decide to exclude them from the :ref:`backfilled <ref-features-backfill>` features.
+Therefore, the
+      combination of :term:`MACHINE_FEATURES_BACKFILL` and
+      :term:`MACHINE_FEATURES_BACKFILL_CONSIDERED` makes it possible to
+      add new default features without breaking existing machine definitions.

    :term:`MACHINEOVERRIDES`
       A colon-separated list of overrides that apply to the current